eiiches/jackson-jq/README.md

 ※4) `@html`, `@uri`, `@sh`, `@base64` are not implemented yet.

+※5) While `jq-1.5 '0 / .' <<< 0` throws a zero-division error as one might expect, jq-1.5 silently evaluates a compile-time constant `0 / 0` division as `null`.
+ - jackson-jq just throws an error whenever divisor is zero.

 Additionally, test cases used in jackson-jq (from the jq unit tests) might be useful to know what kind of queries work or not work.